bunk3r/honeystats/README.md

 ## **NOTICE**

 you can automount with fuse a remote ftp/ssh server (your web hosting server, for example) and use it with honeystats  (you can edit the mountpoint in the .cfg and remove comments from FTP/SSH parts into the .sh files)

+* slowquery.sh - this is the file for the very slow queries (e.g. kippo passwords)
+* mainstats.sh - all other queries